iredmail/docs/upgrade/0-upgrade.iredmail.0.8.3-0.8.4.md

 Restarting Postfix service is required.

-### Create addition SQL index for Amavisd database
+### Create additional SQL index for Amavisd database

 We need one new SQL index for Amavisd database, it's used to speed up performance of viewing quarantined mails.